jcmdln/gein/README.md

     `/mnt/gentoo` where you may proceed to the next step.
 Your new chroot has all the `GEIN_*` environment variables as you defined them.

-6. Install the desired target
+5. Install the desired target

     ```sh
     $ sh ./gein.sh --install
     ```

-    At the start of the installation you'll be prompted to create a root password and pick your profile, after which we move to step 7.
+    At the start of the installation you'll be prompted to create a root password and pick your profile.

-7. Wait
+6. Wait

     If you used a LiveCD then kill some time while you wait.
 Enjoy your new Gentoo installation!